Vaccination

 All members of the IWS community are expected to treat one another with charity, preferring the good of the other, and caring for the most vulnerable among us as a top priority.
 Whether you feel you should be masked or unmasked, please respect the opinion of the other, and make accommodations for one another.

 IWS has a limited number of host homes and cannot guarantee accommodations for all students who request a homestay.
-While being fully vaccinated is not a requirement for enrolling in the June 2022 session, host homes will only be available to students who are fully vaccinated according to CDC guidelines.
-IWS may ask to verify a student’s vaccination card before placing anyone in a host home.
+While being fully vaccinated is not a requirement for enrolling in the January 2023 session, if you are requesting a host home, you will be asked to verify your vaccination status.

 The President’s Office functions as the center for COVID-19 protocols for IWS.